alepez/vim-pip-talk/slides.md

 :ShowImage media/lsi-adm-3a.jpg

-j: move down one line
+ - j: move down one line
-k: move up one line
+ - k: move up one line
-h: move left one character
+ - h: move left one character
-l: move right one character
+ - l: move right one character

 :ShowImage media/adm3a.jpg

-## WITHIN THE LINE
+## WITHIN LINES

-0: move to the beginning of the line
+ - 0: move to the beginning of the line
-$: move to the end of the line
+ - $: move to the end of the line
-^: move to the first non-blank character in the line t": jump to right before the next quotes f": jump and land on the next quotes
+ - ^: move to the first non-blank character in the line
+ - t": jump to right before the next quotes
+ - f": jump and land on the next quotes

-## MOVING BY WORD
+## MOVE BY WORD

-w: move forward one word
+ - w: move forward one word
-b: move back one word
+ - b: move back one word
-e: move to the end of your word
+ - e: move to the end of your word
-W: move forward one big word
+ - W: move forward one big word: foo.bar.beez foo.bar.beez
-B: move back one big word
+ - B: move back one big word
+ - E: move to the end of one big word

-## WITHIN THE SCREEN
+## SCREEN

-H: move to the top of the screen
+ - H: move to the top of the screen
-M: move to the middle of the screen
+ - M: move to the middle of the screen
-L: move to the bottom of the screen
+ - L: move to the bottom of the screen
-gg: go to the top of the file
+ - gg: go to the top of the file
-G: go to the bottom of the file
+ - G: go to the bottom of the file
-^U: move up half a screen
+ - Ctrl-U: move up half a screen
-^D: move down half a screen
+ - Ctrl-D: move down half a screen
-^F: page down
+ - Ctrl-F: page down
-^B: page up
+ - Ctrl-B: page up

 ## VERBS